dmaier-couchbase/cb-workshop-dev/README.md

 netbeans_jdkhome="/opt/jdk"
 ```

-If not set the right SDK!
+If not then set the right SDK!

 * Start Netbeans

 ```
-netbeans-8.2-linux.sh
+/opt/netbeans/bin/netbeans-8.2-linux.sh
 ```

+Or use the the Desktop libk 'Netbeans 8.2'

 * Create an empty Maven Java project and build it

+### C/C++ IDE

+TODO